projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

 This section is an overview of the ACRN hypervisor startup.
 The ACRN hypervisor
 compiles to a 32-bit multiboot-compliant ELF file.
-The bootloader (ABL/SBL or UEFI) loads the hypervisor according to the addresses specified in the ELF header.
+The bootloader (ABL/SBL or GRUB) loads the hypervisor according to the addresses specified in the ELF header.
 The BSP starts the hypervisor with an initial state compliant to multiboot 1 specification, after the bootloader prepares full configurations including ACPI, E820, etc.